 Özge has a MSc. in Molecular Genetics from the University of Leicester and a PhD in Developmental Biology from Queen Mary University of London.
 She worked as a Post-doctoral Research Associate at the University of Leicester for six years in the field of Behavioural Neurology before moving into science communication.
 She worked as the Research Communication Officer at a London based charity for almost two years.

-Levels of a protein called c-reactive protein or CRP could be helpful as an additional biomarker to diagnose pneumonia in patients hospitalized with acute respiratory symptoms according to a ...
+Levels of a protein called c-reactive protein or CRP could be helpful as an additional biomarker to diagnose pneumonia in patients hospitalized with acute respiratory symptoms according to a study ...
 Read more

 New research suggests that limiting the body’s inflammatory response during a bacterial infection may help fight off infection in older people.
-Although it may seem counter-intuitive, researchers believe this finding ...
+Although it may seem counter-intuitive, researchers believe this finding is ...
 Read more